-Household vs. Professional: equipment is considered to be professional if, by its very nature, it is intended exclusively for professional use.
+Household vs. Professional: Professional equipment is by its very nature intended exclusively for professional use.
 All other electrical equipment is considered Household (ecosystem, 2023)

 LCA - Life Cycle Assessment: compilation and evaluation of the inputs, outputs and potential environmental impacts of a product system over its life cycle.
 The life cycle is characterised as the consecutive and interrelated phases of a product system, from the acquisition of raw materials or the generation of natural resources through to final disposal.
 (ISO14040:2006)